 You can store the results of a query as a smart code for further re-use.
-You can learn more about smart codes here scope to restrict the query to certain document or document groups, this is not saved in the smart code!
+You can learn more about smart codes here

-After you have created a query, click on the Save Smart Code button in the Query Tool tab. inst Enter a name for the smart code and click Create. warn A smart code always contains the quotations of the entire project.
-If you set a
+- After you have created a query, click on the Save Smart Code button in the Query Tool tab. - Enter a name for the smart code and click Create.

+A smart code always contains the quotations of the entire project.
+If you set a scope to restrict the query to certain document or document groups, this is not saved in the smart code!